tidepool-org/tidepool-org.github.io/_docs/starting-up-services.md

 Welcome to the technical side of Tidepool!

-If you have questions, you can email us, or join us in the #tidepool IRC channel on freenode.net.
+If you have any questions, please join us in our [Gitter channel](https://gitter.im/tidepool-org/public) or e-mail us.

-We generally track bugs in [the issues list of Tidepool's "hub" repository](https://github.com/tidepool-org/hub/issues?state=open).
+Note: we *don't* use GitHub Issues to track issues on our platform and application repositories.
+Open source contributors are welcome to file issues on GitHub, but our process will be to ingest them into our project management process (currently mainly on Trello) and close them.

 ## Quickstart